A powerful insight into female desire and sexuality: Reviewing Lisa Taddeo’s Three Women

 My Review

 I’ve always heard it said that hurt people hurt others.
-And this book is a solid example of that.
-All three women have been through some troubling experiences during their teens, and this shows in the way they behave and their lack of boundaries.
-It’s telling that all three stories in some way deal with marriage and its breakdown.
+This book is a solid example of that.
+All three women have been through some troubling experiences during their teens, and this shows in their behavior and lack of boundaries.
+It’s telling that all three stories deal with marriage and its breakdown in some way.

 Maggie has no trouble at all seducing/getting seduced by a married teacher, without a thought about his wife and kid.
 As she grows older and develops mental health issues, she slowly begins to understand and process the damage the affair did to her.

-Lina loses her high school boyfriend after the rape, but reconnects in midlife.
-I felt bad reading about her trying to rationalise this relationship as one of lost love, when it is so clear her lover is just using her for sex.
+Lina loses her high school boyfriend after the rape but reconnects in midlife.
+I felt bad reading about her trying to rationalize this relationship as one of lost love when it is so clear her lover is just using her for sex.

-Both these women were so hurt and abused, they found it difficult to understand why their lives were so messed up.
-While I couldn’t condone the destruction they brought to so many lives, I also could not help but empathise with them and wish them a happier future.
+Both these women were so hurt and abused that they found it difficult to understand why their lives were so messed up.
+While I couldn’t condone the destruction they brought to so many lives, I also could not help but empathize with them and wish them a happier future.
 Alas!
 That didn’t really happen, at least not in the scope of this book.

 Sloane – the last woman is the most unlikeable of the three.
 Maybe, because she’s beautiful, rich, and cool.
 She’s cool with the fact that her husband picks men for her to have sex with while he watches.
 She’s cool about her husband inviting other women into the bedroom with them.
 Nothing seems to ruffle Sloane.
 I couldn’t relate/like her and so I found her sections the weakest in the book.